Yokani/DofusHeroes/README.md

 It's also possible to make the character stop while traveling if he/she spots the thing you're looking for.

 Alright, let's get this to work:
+This setup will only work as long as you're not changing the dofus window resolution and as long as it's not running in full screen!

 1) First we need to find the pattern we're looking for, let's take an archmonster as example (because that's how i'm using it).